mharis05/mytheresaAPI/README.md

 - Jackson (For deserialization - Demo purposes)

 ## How to run
+### From Command Line
 1. Clone this repository
 2. Open a terminal window and cd to project root
 3. Run `mvn clean test`

+### From an IDE
+1. Open the project and wait for dependencies for resolve
+2. Locate file `testng.xml` on project root, right click and select Run

 ### Tests
 #### - Validate that status code to search/repositories endpoint is 200